Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Internal factors, strengths and weaknesses, are inherent to your organization.
 What is your customer base like?
 How is your team setup?
 How do you form your messaging?
 These are all questions that you can answer internally and can set you apart from--or keep you behind--your competitors.

 Conversely, external factors, opportunities and threats, are things that impact your organization positively or negatively that you have less control over.
-These are things like market condition, rising cost of materials, or a pandemic (yes, we had to include that).
+These are things like market condition, rising cost of materials, or global events such as conflicts or pandemics.

 Let's go a little bit deeper into each category.